AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02.md

 - Uploaded and prepared a dataset using Clean Missing Data.
 - Trained and scored a PCA-Based Anomaly Detection model.
 - Viewed and interpreted anomaly predictions.
 - Exported the output to Azure Blob Storage for permanent storage.

+## You have successfully completed the lab